Mary Parker Converse: Death and burial

 Mary Caroline (Parker) Converse died at the age of 89 at the Oxnard Hospital in Oxnard, California on Sunday, July 2, 1961.

 Some have reported that her remains were returned to Massachusetts for burial at the same cemetery where her husband had been laid to rest – the Woodlawn Cemetery in Everett, Middlesex County.
 However, that cemetery only has records of her husband's burial there.
-She may be buried in the Converse Family Cemetery in Santa Paula, Ventura County, California.

 Her obituary, which was syndicated in newspapers nationwide eulogized her as follows:

 Capt.
 Mary Parker Converse, the only woman to hold a sea captain's papers in the United States merchant marine, is dead at the age of 89.
 Capt.
 Converse died Saturday at a hospital in Oxnard.
 A sailor most of her life, Capt.
 Converse had lived on the family ranch at Camarillo, Calif., for the past four years.
 She spent four months in 1940 charting the South Pacific, the Indian Ocean, the Panama Canal and Alaskan waters to win her captain's rating.
 She was the widow of wealthy yachtsman Col. Harry Converse.

 When word was received of her death, board and staff of the High Altitude Observatory issued the following statement: